schollii/pypubsub/docs/development/dev_index.rst

 Py2Exe and cx_Freeze
 --------------------

-For packaging py2exe or cx_Freeze, see (possibly out of date):
+For packaging py2exe or cx_Freeze (legacy/possibly out of date):

 .. toctree::